-Kordana roses are hardier than many tea roses and can be grown in zones 5-9.
-In colder zones they may need winter protection (mulch with straw and wrap with burlap/breathable wrap).
-If you plan on growing them in very cold regions, or areas with severe winter weather, you may want to trench them (dig a 12 inch deep trench, place your rose in it, roots and all, water and bury it with soil, replant in spring)
+Kordana roses are hardier than many tea roses and can be grown in zones 5 to 9.
+In colder zones, they may need winter protection (mulch with straw and wrap with burlap/breathable wrap).
+If you plan on growing them in very cold regions, or areas with severe winter weather, you may want to trench them (dig a 12-inch deep trench, place your rose in it, roots and all, water and bury it with soil, replant in spring)

 As these roses can be grown in large pots, you may just want to protect them from winter by moving the pot into an insulated, but cool and light garage, unheated basement, or shed where they will remain dormant.